 Fenugreek leaves are known for their health benefits.
-Both fenugreek leaves and seeds are widely used in Indian cooking, in spite of its bitterness.
-The leaves are used in curry, side dish, rice, bread – everything you can think of really.
+Both fenugreek leaves and seeds are widely used in Indian cooking, in spite of their bitterness.
+The leaves are used in curry, side dishes, rice, bread – everything you can think of really.
 I have grown up loving fenugreek lentil dal (sambar).
 But nothing could match the ‘menthya soppu poori’ (methi poori) for me.

 Fenugreek leaves are widely used for their health benefits.
 They are known for lowering blood sugar levels and inflammation.
 They are also given to breastfeeding mothers as it is known to increase milk production.

 Typically pooris are served with Saagu (mixed vegetables in coconut base) in my house.
 But I really like these particular pooris with simple potato curry.
 Finely chopped fenugreek leaves mixed with wholemeal flour and fried; served with potato curry – perfect weekend brunch.

 During summer when mangoes are in season, serve this dish with aamras for an awesome meal 🙂

 Click here for the classic poori recipe.